All Episodes

 But here's my problem.

-I must honestly say I do not trust the president to do an independent investigation here, and that's where we're gonna be the president and there's a special prosecutor.
+I must honestly say, I do not trust the president to do an independent investigation here.

 Yeah, this is lowering the bar.

-Who again's lowering the bar here?
+Who again is lowering the bar here?

 It's Barney Frank and the Democrats.

-See, I told you so talking about impeachment.
+See, I told you so, talking about impeachment.

-And uh, this is the Helen Thomas refrain.
+And this is the Helen Thomas refrain.

-Just ask him, just ask him yourself.
+Just ask him yourself.

 Okay, I'll say it again.

-And Rove says, No, sir, I didn't do it.
+And Rove says, no, sir, I didn't do it.

 Would any of you liberals believe it?

-My guess is my pure wild guess is that everybody in the White House knows there's no crime here.
+My guess is, my pure wild guess is that everybody in the White House knows there's no crime here.

-And that Bush is confident that Rove, and I'm I guarantee you, Rove's not going to lie to the president about this, and I'll guarantee you that there hasn't been a crime here, and that they've talked about it.
+And that Bush is confident that Rove, and I guarantee you, Rove's not going to lie to the president about this.

 And we've got potentially a huge rope of dope going on here.